Miserlou/zappa-blog/posts/introducing-nodb-pythonic-data-store-s3.md

 <script src="https://gist.github.com/Miserlou/4991ecaacad899d2c075315a85f665fc.js"></script>

-You should read the [README file](https://github.com/Miserlou/NoDB) for more information about how to use different serializers and other more advanced features.
+Note that this is _insecure by default_, as it's using Python's `pickle` under the hood.
+You should read the [README file](https://github.com/Miserlou/NoDB) for more information about how to use different serializers like `JSON` and other more advanced features.

 ### But.. why?